mayel/docs.coopcloud.tech/docs/faq.md

 ## Can I run Co-op Cloud on multiple servers?

 Yes!
 Horizontal scaling is one of the ways Co-op Cloud can really shine. `abra` is designed to handle multiple servers from the first day.
 As long as you have a DNS entry pointing to your server then Co-op Cloud can serve apps (e.g. you can serve a `wordpress1.mydomain.com` from one server and a `wordpress2.mydomain.com` from another server) and `abra` handles this seamlessly.

+## Why only x86 support?

+We would love to do ARM support and hope to get there!
+We've been testing this and [ran into some issues](https://git.autonomic.zone/coop-cloud/organising/issues/25).
+The TLDR; is that most upstream libre app developer communities are not publishing container builds that support ARM.
+Since one of the core goals is to coordinate and reuse upstream packaging work, we see that ARM support requires a lot of organising and community engagement.
+Perhaps projects themselves will not want to take on this burden?
+It is not the role of the Co-op Cloud to set up an entire ARM publishing work flow at this moment in time.
+We see the massive benefits of supporting ARM and if you've got ideas / thoughts / appraoches for how to make progress here, [please get in touch](https://docs.coopcloud.tech/contact/).